Tom Marazzo: Activism

 Marazzo was a spokesperson and a leader in the Canada convoy protest, and he helped lead logistics and keep emergency routes on roads open.

 During a press conference at the Canada convoy protest, Marazzo suggested that protest organisers could collaborate with the federal opposition parties: the New Democratic Party, the Conservative Party of Canada, and the Bloc Québécois to form a coalition against the government.

 On 17 June 2022, fellow protest leader Tamara Lich was arrested for breaching bail conditions that forbade her from meeting Marazzo.

 Marazzo is a leader of the Veterans 4 Freedom group.

 Emergency Act inquiry

-While being questioned at the public enquiry into the Canadian government use of the Emergencies Act, Marazoo stated that the protest group Diagolon is only an internet meme and not real.
+While being questioned at the public enquiry into the Canadian government use of the Emergencies Act, Marazzo stated that the protest group Diagolon is only an internet meme and not real.

 Personal life

 Marazzo previously lived in Barrie, Ontario but moved away after losing his job at Georgian College.